-Principle 24 The members of the Supervisory Board receive remuneration that is appropriate to their tasks and the situation of the company.
-Remuneration is specified by resolution of the General Meeting, or in the Articles of Association, if applicable.
+Principle 25 The members of the Supervisory Board receive remuneration that is

+Association, if applicable.

+Recommendations and suggestion:

 G.17 The remuneration of Supervisory Board members shall take into account, in an appropriate manner, the higher time commitment of the Chair and the Deputy Chair of the Supervisory Board as well as of the Chair and the members of committees.

+G.18

-G.18 Supervisory Board remuneration should be fixed remuneration.
+Supervisory Board remuneration should be fixed remuneration.
 If members of the Supervisory Board are granted performance-related remuneration, it shall be geared to the long-term development of the company.